david-web-developer/Classic-Arcade-Game-Udacity/Classic Arcade Game/README.md

-# arcade-game
+# Classic-Arcade-Game

 ## Installation steps:

-Start by clicking on this link https://github.com/Suzy-Nazmy/arcade-game
+Start by clicking on this link https://github.com/david-web-developer/Classic-Arcade-Game-Udacity

 1- Then download the repo zip